chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 ---
-title: "Architecting systems"
+title: 'Architecting systems'
-tocTitle: "Architecture"
+tocTitle: 'Architecture'
-description: "How to extract a design system from component libraries"
+description: 'How to extract a design system from component libraries'
 commit: b696f85
 ---